Todd Nickerson is a 43-year-old virgin.

 Part Three: A Pedophile Opens Up About Being Targeted By Vigilantes

-Due to the stigma surrounding pedophilia, it's difficult to know how many people are affected by it, although experts have estimated its 0.5 to two percent of the general population.
-But not all people who commit sexual offenses against children are pedophiles.
+Due to the stigma surrounding pedophilia, it's difficult to know how many people are affected by it, although experts have estimated it's 0.5 to two percent of the general population.
+But not all people who commit sexual offences against children are pedophiles.
 In fact, according to studies, between 40 to 75 percent are not.
 When it comes to child porn, however, closer to 80 percent are pedophiles.

-"There are people who are pedophilic, they know they're attracted to children, and never touch a child, never download any kind of child pornography, they never break any kind of law," says James Cantor, a Toronto-based clinical psychologist and sexual behavior scientist who has been studying pedophilia for 20 years.
+"There are people who are pedophilic, they know they're attracted to children, and never touch a child, never download any kind of child pornography, they never break any kind of law," says James Cantor, a Toronto-based clinical psychologist and sexual behaviour scientist who has been studying pedophilia for 20 years.